Howard Kendall: Later years

 After leaving Everton for the second time, Kendall took charge of Greek club Xanthi for a short and largely unsuccessful period.
 In January 1995, Kendall returned to English football, taking over at First Division Notts County who were struggling badly after a nightmare start to the season, but under Kendall's leadership there was an improvement, with County winning their first two games under his tenure.
 However, a series of rows with chairman Derek Pavis led to Kendall being sacked in April 1995 – their poor form continued after his departure and the team were relegated to Division Two at the end of the season.
-Subsequently, Kendall joined Sheffield United in December 1995, saving the club from relegation and then taking them to the 1997 play-off final, which was lost to Crystal Palace.
-Kendall then returned to Everton for third time as manager in August 1997, but left the club by mutual consent at the end of the season having only managed to avoid relegation on the final day of the season.
-His third spell was beset by turmoil within the club, working for then chairman, Peter Johnson.
+Subsequently, Kendall joined Sheffield United in December 1995, saving the club from relegation and then taking them to the 1997 play-off final, where they lost to Crystal Palace.
+Kendall returned to Everton for a third time as manager in June 1997, but left the club by mutual consent at the end of the season, having only managed to avoid relegation on the final day of the season.
+His third spell was marked by turmoil within the club, working for then chairman, Peter Johnson.

-Kendall moved to Greek side Ethnikos Piraeus, but was sacked in March 1999 after only four months in charge and with the club eight points adrift at the bottom of the Greek First Division.
+Kendall moved to Greek side Ethnikos Piraeus, but was sacked in March 1999, after only four months in charge and with the club 8 points adrift at the bottom of the Greek First Division.
 It was Kendall's last role in football management, although in 2001 he revealed that he had "had offers" from a number of English clubs which he rejected, and he expressed interest in the Republic of Ireland managers' job, which was eventually given to Giovanni Trapattoni.
-He remains the last English manager to win a European competition with an English club.
-Kendall was inducted into the English Football Hall of Fame in 2005 in recognition of his contribution as a manager to the English game.
+Kendall remains the last English manager to win a European competition with an English club.
+He was inducted into the English Football Hall of Fame in 2005, in recognition of his contribution as a manager to the English game.